fclmman/alpine-nginx-spnego/README.md

             - ./config:/home/spnego/config
 ```

-Your nginx.conf has to be in the ./config volume, as the config path is set to /home/spnego/config.
+Your nginx.conf and web.keytab should be in the ./config volume, as the config path is set to /home/spnego/config and ketab is also should be available in container.
 Your nginx.conf will look like

 ```